OpenSTREAM-solvers/openstream/docs/source/Community/contribute_code.rst

 Contribute to the code
 ======================

-We welcome contributions from the community to improve the *'OpenSTREAM** solvers, documentation, and examples.
+We welcome contributions from the community to improve the **OpenSTREAM** solvers, documentation, and examples.
 Please follow these guidelines to ensure a smooth process.

 How to Contribute
 -----------------